SanjeetDutt/Technology-Stack/Backend/003 Database Migration.md

 ## Conclusion

 Effective management of database schema and versions is crucial for maintaining a consistent and reliable development environment.
 Tools like JPA Buddy simplify the process of generating DDL commands and managing schema updates.
 Understanding fetch types and JPQL queries allows developers to optimize database access and performance.
 By following best practices and leveraging available tools, developers can ensure smooth DB migrations and efficient data retrievals.

----

-By studying these concepts and examples, learners can gain a solid foundation in database schema management and JPQL, which are essential components of advanced software development.